 In this period of great global political and economic instability, rising inequality and social unrest, the role of education within society has never been more important, but never more vulnerable.
 This brings us to our conference theme for 2018, which references these inherent vulnerabilities in both educational systems and the individual students and teachers, as well as the necessary resilience needed to not only survive, but also thrive.

 How do we teachers, administrators and policymakers adopt and adapt to change outside our control?
 How do we nurture and encourage positive change, through the excitement of the imagination, innovation and creativity?
 How can technologies be better used to help us teach, and to help students learn?
 How do we sustain and manage change?
 How can we react positively to negative change?
 How can we, our institutions and our students survive and thrive in these times of change?

-In conjunction with our Global Partners, we look forward to extending you a warm welcome in 2018.
+In conjunction with our Global Partners, including the University of Sussex and Birkbeck, University of London, we look forward to extending you a warm welcome in 2018.

 Dr Joseph Haldane, The International Academic Forum (IAFOR), Japan

 The International Academic Forum’s European Conference Series is based in the vibrant city of Brighton in the UK.
 From iconic tourist spots to beachfront cool, Brighton is crammed full of things to see and do.
 Boasting a cultural heritage that includes the Royal Pavilion, Regency architecture and Victorian aquariums plus the seaside attractions of Brighton Pier, the Brighton Wheel and the famous pebble beach, Brighton offers something to delight each and every visitor.